 Work schedule will be based on the needs of the program and will include early mornings, evenings, weekends and holidays.

-Applicants must be available to work varied hours in order to be considered and attend 2 weeks of paid orientation.
+Applicants must be available to work varied hours and attend a full 2 week paid orientation in order to be considered.

 - Bachelor's degree in psychology, social work, sociology, education, or similar human services field, with 3 months previous work/internship experience in the human services field or related field.